Payment Card Acceptance

 Merchant Operating Procedures

-To comply with PCI rules each campus merchant must maintain and implement their own set of unit operating procedures.
-Here are example procedures:
+To comply with PCI rules each campus merchant must maintain and implement their own set of written operating procedures.
+Here is a template to use that covers 90% of what is required,

 Payment Card Terminal Security